Poll: How will the Seahawks fare in their season opener at Denver on Sunday?

 NFLSeahawksSports Poll: How will the Seahawks fare in their season opener at Denver on Sunday?
 Originally published September 7, 2018 at 5:28 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryThe people who helped prepare Seahawks rookie Shaquem Griffin for his first NFL start
+Next StoryCan the Seahawks’ future make everyone stop dwelling on the past?
+We begin to find out Sunday Previous StoryThe people who helped prepare Seahawks rookie Shaquem Griffin for his first NFL start

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.